-The coastal layer was created by selecting water features exterior to Canada's land mass from the National Geographic Database's hydrographic reference layers.
+The coastal features were created by selecting water features exterior to Canada's land mass from the National Geographic Database's hydrographic reference layers.
 These reference data were sourced from the National Topographic Data Base (1:50,000 and the 1:250,000 maps) and the Digital Chart of the World.
 This included polygon features forming the Pacific, Atlantic and Arctic oceans, as well as the Beaufort and Labrador seas and all related channels, straits, passages, inlets and bays including Hudson Bay and James Bay.
 In addition, features forming the Great Lakes, Lake of the Woods and the St. Lawrence Seaway were also included.
+The coastal features were further generalized from those disseminated in the cartographic boundary files produced for 2006.
+Additional small islands and bays were removed to make the files appropriate for use in small-scale mapping.

-The coastal layer was then generalized by removing all islands smaller than 100,000 square metres except when the islands accounted for the only land area for geographic areas or when they were intersected by road arcs found on the road network file.
+The coastal features were then generalized by removing all islands smaller than 100,000 square metres except when the islands accounted for the only land area for geographic areas or when they were intersected by road arcs found on the road network file.